-Among these aspects, multimodal reasoning ability, particularly mathematical reasoning that requires integrating visual and textual information, has become a central focus in recent research.
+With the rapid development of LMMs, designing holistic benchmarks is essential for systematically investigating the capabilities and limitations of these models.
+Numerous evaluation benchmarks have been proposed, targeting different aspects of LMM performance, including perception, reasoning, domain-specific tasks, hallucination, and multimodal integration~\citep{huang2024surveyevaluationmultimodallarge,li2024surveybenchmarksmultimodallarge}.
+Among these, multimodal reasoning ability, particularly mathematical reasoning that requires integrating visual and textual information, has always been a central focus.
 This form of reasoning presents distinct challenges, requiring not only the understanding of mathematical semantics in text but also the accurate interpretation and synthesis of visual representations.

-To evaluate such capabilities, various multimodal mathematical reasoning benchmarks have been introduced~\cite{lu2024mathvistaevaluatingmathematicalreasoning,zhang2024mathversedoesmultimodalllm,wang2024measuringmultimodalmathematicalreasoning}.
+To evaluate multimodal reasoning capabilities, various multimodal mathematical reasoning benchmarks have been introduced~\citep{lu2024mathvistaevaluatingmathematicalreasoning,zhang2024mathversedoesmultimodalllm,wang2024measuringmultimodalmathematicalreasoning}.
 These benchmarks can be broadly divided into two categories.
-The first involves single-image scenarios, where each problem is paired with a single diagram that supplements the text.
+The first involves single-image scenario, where each problem is paired with a single diagram that supplements the text.
 While effective for assessing basic multimodal understanding, these setups are limited in capturing the complexity of real-world visual reasoning, as a single image often lacks the richness and inter-image dependencies needed for higher-order comprehension.
-In response, recent studies have shifted toward the second category: multi-image scenarios.
-These tasks require reasoning across multiple interrelated visual inputs.
+In response, recent studies have shifted toward the second category: multi-image scenario.
+These tasks require reasoning across problems with multiple visual inputs.
 This paper also investigates on multi-image scenario with a particular emphasis on a specific and underexplored setting: reasoning over multiple highly similar images.